 Let’s take a close look at some deer behavior and biology.
 This will help you have a deeper understanding of these fascinating creatures.

 A Typical Day in the Life of a Deer

-Deer are herbivores.
-They look for all types of vegetation.
-Their diet is influenced by the season.
+Deer are herbivores, so they look for all types of vegetation.
+Therefore, their diet is influenced by the season.

 These highly intelligent animals enjoy eating the following:

 - Acorns and many other types of nuts